Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 5. Click **Add user/group** and select the users and groups.
        <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/scim-entraid-add-users.png" width="80%" title="Add user/group." />
 7. Click the **Assign** button.
 8. Wait a few minutes.
-In the dbt platform, confirm the users and groups exist in your dbt account.
+In the <Constant name="dbt_platform" />, confirm the users and groups exist in your dbt account.
     - Users and groups that you add and assign will automatically be provisioned to your dbt account when Microsoft Entra ID schedules the next sync.
     - By enabling provisioning, you immediately trigger the initial Microsoft Entra ID sync.
 Subsequent syncs are triggered every 20-40 minutes, depending on the number of users and groups in the application.
 Refer to Microsoft Entra ID's [Provisioning tips](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/scim/aad#provisioning-tips) documentation for more information.
     - You can also prompt a manual provisioning outside of the cycle by clicking **Restart provisioning**.